 We are very lucky to have a great mechanic in our neighborhood.
 As my mileage has increased, my need for oil changes has gone up.
 I know every time I bring it to him, he checks out everything, making sure I am good to go.
 Try to find a great mechanic in your area and if you can’t, be sure to keep up with oil changes and basic maintenance so little things do not become big things (and big expenses!).

 It can get exhausting driving long hours every day.
 Respect yourself by planning to take time off every week and getting the rest you need.
 So not only during your shift but during your week take breaks and days off.
 What is so great about driving for Uber is that you can turn on or off the app ANYTIME.
 So there is no need to push it.
 Your safety, your riders safety and the safety of others out there is of the utmost importance.
 Don’t drive if you are tired, sick or having the worst day of your life.
 You can make up for it another time.
 Respect your body, mind and soul and take the time you need.

 Honestly, this job is FUN!!
 I am meeting such great people.
 I’ve had some wonderful. moving & inspiring conversations.
 I am so grateful for the flexibility and that I can make money so easily for our family.
 So when you get in your car, have the intention of having a great time, providing a great service & meeting great people.
 What could be better?

 Do you have any questions?
 Please feel free to ask below!

 If you found this list useful and want to sign up, here is my referral link.
-I’ll make money for referring you once you start driving so a huge thank you to you!!

 Thank you for reading and if you have any questions ask below or check out my Drive for Uber page which has even lot more info.